approov/quickstart-xamarin-refit/README.md

 ## ADD THE APPROOV SDK

-The ApproovSDK is available as a NuGet package and at the time of writing this quickstart, the packages names and versions are:  and `ApproovSDK`(2.3.0.6).
+The ApproovSDK is available as a NuGet package and at the time of writing this quickstart, the packages name and version is `ApproovSDK`(2.4.0).

 ![Add ApproovSDK Package](readme-images/add-approov-sdk-package.png)